A Galois correspondence for automorphism groups of structures with the Lascar Property: Reconstructing isomorphisms

 \end{notation}

-We now introduce a first-order structure which we refer to as the {\em expanded structure of $M$ of depth $\leq k$} (for $k \leq \omega$), where $k$ has to be thought in the context of Notation~\ref{the_lattice notation}.
-Morally, it is the orbital structure on the set of Galois algebraically closed sets of $M$ which are at distance $\leq k$ from the bottom of the poset $(\mathbf{A}(M), \subseteq)$.
+We now introduce a first-order structure which we refer to as the {\em expanded structure of $M$ of depth $\leq k$} (for $k \leq \omega$).
+Morally, it is the orbital structure on the set of algebraically closed sets of $M$ which are at distance $\leq k$ from the bottom of the poset $(\mathbf{A}(M), \subseteq)$.